tomtaylor/bnf-html/README.md

 British National Formulary
 ==

 This is the raw HTML from the British National Formulary site, currently at version 63 (March 2012).
 Provided for research purposes only, or something like that.
+My tiny contribution to the [NHS Hack Day](http://nhshackday.com/)

 If you're not comfortable with using git, you can [download the files directly](https://github.com/tomtaylor/bnf-html/zipball/master).